 Class of 2023

-We asked Maggie why she chose to work for LEO.
+We asked Maggie why she first chose to work for LEO.

 “LEO's mission embodies Notre Dame's desire to be a force for good in the world,” she said.
 “I'm so excited to participate in research that helps organizations more effectively serve their communities and can inform stronger and more equitable public policy in the fight against poverty.”